 When you’re driving around town, you pass tons of branded cars and trucks without even realizing it.
 It’s not uncommon to see a Coca Cola truck barreling down the highway or a U-Haul van decked out in orange and white.

 But shipping and moving companies aren’t the only ones branding their cars, vans, and trucks.
-It turns out small business owners and startups are doing it just as much, if not more.
+It turns out small business owners and startups are jumping into vehicle branding just as much, if not more.

 But are these companies seeing ROI from their vehicles?
-Are branded cars and vans great marketing tools or just a waste of money?
+Is vehicle branding a great marketing tool or just a waste of money?

 We did the math, talked to a ton of small business owners with various types of branded transport, and figured out which industries are most likely to see success.